Vision-Based Mobile App GUI Testing: A Survey: Automated GUI Testing

 The development sequence of these categories may be influenced by various factors, including technological advancements, changing requirements, \etc Therefore, it is hard to say that one strategy is more advanced than another.
 In practical applications, the choice of a suitable GUI test generation approach is often based on specific testing requirements and technological feasibility.
 Additionally, these methods may be combined to achieve better test coverage and effectiveness.

-Meanwhile, it is necessary to explore the fact that, despite the convenience provided by various automated GUI testing generation technologies for testing across multiple devices and applications, and their excellent performance in compensating for the shortcomings of manual testing, there are still efficiency issues in existing GUI testing generation technologies, particularly in the aspect of UI exploration.
-As GUI serves as the primary means of interaction between users and applications, its efficiency directly impacts user experience and the overall performance of the application.
+Meanwhile, it is necessary to explore the fact that, despite the convenience provided by various automated GUI testing generation technologies for testing across multiple devices and apps, and their excellent performance in compensating for the shortcomings of manual testing, there are still efficiency issues in existing GUI testing generation technologies, particularly in the aspect of UI exploration.
+As GUI serves as the primary means of interaction between users and apps, its efficiency directly impacts user experience and the overall performance of the app.
 The key to solving this problem lies in developing smarter and more efficient UI exploration strategies to ensure that as many app functions as possible are covered in a reasonable time, thereby improving GUI efficiency and overall testing effects.
-Wang \etal \cite{wang2021infrastructure} propose TOLLER, a tool that enhances the GUI hierarchy structure and GUI event execution infrastructure for Android GUI testing tools.
-TOLLER can avoid the substantial overhead brought by using UIAutomator and eliminate the unnecessary time spent on executing low-level UI events that simulate human interaction.
-Wang \etal \cite{wang2021vet} further propose VET, a general method for effectively identifying and resolving exploration tarpits issues, which can be automatically applied to enhance any Android UI testing tool on any AUT.

-In automated testing, the impact of GUI rendering efficiency is often overlooked, which may lead to efficiency problems.
-GUI rendering includes a series of operations from the app generating the framework to displaying it on the screen, which may include page transitions, resource loading, and drawing of UI objects.
-Testing tools usually set a fixed time interval to wait for the GUI to be fully rendered, but this may lead to excessively long or short waiting times, thereby affecting testing efficiency.
-Feng \etal \cite{feng2023efficiency} propose a lightweight method based on images that take into account the real-time stream on the GUI, provide a deep learning model to infer rendering status, and synchronize with the testing tool to schedule the next event when the GUI is fully rendered.
+Wang \etal \cite{wang2021vet} propose VET, a general method for effectively identifying and resolving exploration tarpits issues, which can be automatically applied to enhance any Android UI testing tool on any AUT.
+Feng \etal \cite{feng2023efficiency} propose a method based on images that take into account the real-time stream on the GUI, provide a deep learning model to infer rendering status, and synchronize with the testing tool to schedule the next event when the GUI is fully rendered.

 In addition, factors such as GUI response time, GUI resource usage, GUI design, GUI implementation, GUI testing techniques, and the hardware and software of mobile devices can all have an impact on GUI efficiency.
 Corresponding optimization strategies can be adopted for these different influencing factors.
 Therefore, GUI efficiency is an important and complex issue in the GUI testing of mobile apps.
 When addressing this issue, it is necessary to comprehensively consider various evaluation indicators, influencing factors, and optimization strategies, and to verify and analyze test results through experiments.
 Such comprehensive consideration helps to formulate a comprehensive and effective GUI testing strategy to ensure that the app achieves the best performance level in terms of the GUI.